 Units awarded in topics courses are dependent upon the number of hours required of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.

 Topics in Business.
 See Class Schedule for specific topic offered.
 Course title will designate subject covered.